 Most people are afraid of change.
-If it isn’t clearly explained to them, sales teams may not utilize the CRM properly or its full potential.
+If it isn’t clearly explained to them, sales teams may not utilize the CRM’s full potential.
 You need to train and explain to sales reps how to use the CRM efficiently.
-This can be done by communicating the various benefits to them such as:
+This can be done by communicating the various benefits to them, such as:

 – Increased productivity: Sales reps can target and complete activities faster with a CRM

 – More organized: Data and contacts in a single location allow for more organized structure and collaboration.